What is a zone tax offset?

 Eligibility below the 183 day threshold

 In some cases, you could still be eligible for the zone tax offset if you lived in a zoned region for less than 183 days of the year.
+However, you need to meet ALL of the following three conditions:

 How much can I claim?